 Since the beginning of the IT security industry, security professionals have hated passwords.
 And for good reason too – a 2019 Verizon study showed that most breaches had some component of password theft or misuse.
 For example, Verizon found that up to 90% of breaches in the education sector had a root cause of password theft (Page 39)!

 Hackers don’t always spend a lot of time using technical prowess to steal passwords.
 Lastpass found that up to 95% of people will share passwords with others, often with little to no prompting.
 We can do quite a bit to mitigate this.
-Things like multi-factor authentication and quality security awareness training do a lot to reduce the risk of password theft.
+Things like multi-factor authentication and quality security awareness training do a lot to reduce the risk of password theft, and now with the improvement of Biometric Authentication it’s more likely we will see biometric log-ins for devices, secure facilities, systems, and networks that will further secure an ever-growing IT connected world.
 However, not everyone can afford expensive hardware tokens or specialized consultants.
 So what can we do?
 Can we still generate secure, hard-to-discover passwords?
 Make it a little harder for hackers to gain access to our system?
 Absolutely!
 In the below article, we at Keyqo Security outline three easy ways to generate a secure password.

 In IT security-speak, “Diceware” refers to password generation with the use of random numbers.
 Most commonly, it refers to the rolling of a certain number of dice and associating the values you get to a wordlist, which becomes part of the new password.